How to be a good homeschool mom when we’re tired?

 2. “What we know matters, but who we are matters more.”

 And try as we might, when we try to portray an image of knowing, rather than just being, people wisely see through our façade.
-So no point putting on an image of something we think we should be, rather we choose to be what we actually are and have the courage to just be it.
+So no point putting on an image of something we think we should be, rather we choose to be what we actually are and dare to just be it.

 Because what we know matters, but who we are matters more.